American Airlines has 3 core types of flight awards:

-In a 3-cabin aircraft with separate economy, business, and first classes (such as JFK-LAX/SFO transcontinental routes or select international routes), they’ll charge higher rates for first than for business.
+In a 3-cabin aircraft with separate economy, business, and first classes (such as JFK-LAX/SFO transcontinental routes or select international routes), American will charge higher rates for first than for business.

-Hot Tip:You can now redeem for premium economy awards. award availability so far has Been RARE.
+Hot Tip:You can now redeem miles for premium economy awards.
+Award availability so far has been RARE.